Dynatrace/easytrade/README.md

 }'
 ```

-Of course please set the value of "ENDPOINT" to the correct application IP and VALUE to false/true.
+Of course please set the value of "ENDPOINT" to the correct host IP and VALUE to false/true.

 ## EasyTrade on Dynatrace - how to configure